sarahrainbow/translate-data/docs/documentation.md

 Using Node JS alongside the Express JavaScript Framework meant being able to write backend-code in JavaScript, which is fast, well supported, and gives access to many handy npm packages.

+npm packages used:
-One such npm package used for this was nodemon, which was installed as a dev dependency to detect changes and restart the server during development.
+* nodemon – installed as a dev dependency to detect changes and restart the server during development.
+* babel – to transform my test module to CommonJS